Requirements of funding institutions

 Research funders and institutions demand free access to publications and research data.
 We provide you and your team with individual support and workshops tailored to your needs upon request.
 Please contact us at openscience@unibe.ch.

 A data management plan (DMP) is an integral part of the research proposal.
-The proposal can only be submitted once the DMP has been completed.
+Once your proposal is accepted, you have to deliver a DMP to the SNSF.
 The DMP must be written in the same language as the research proposal.
 See the guidelines for researchers.

 The costs of making research data accessible can be covered up to a maximum of CHF 10,000 (AR 2.13) if the requirements are met.
 This must be taken into account when submitting the application.

 A data management plan must be submitted no later than six months after the start of the project.
-A form can be downloaded here.
+Templates are available for Horizon 2020 and Horizon Europe

-Researchers from Switzerland can once again apply for funding from the Horizon Europe framework program under a transitional agreement.
-Formal reassociation is expected by the end of 2025, with retroactive validity covering the entire 2025 program year (more information).
-Between 2021 and 2024, replacement funding measures for Swiss researchers were provided by the Swiss National Science Foundation (SNSF) and the State Secretariat for Education, Research, and Innovation (SBFI).
+Researchers from Switzerland can once again apply for funding from the Horizon Europe framework program.
+Switzerland’s Horizon Europe association is retroactive to January 1, 2025 (more information).
+Between 2021 and 2024, replacement funding measures for Swiss researchers were provided by the Swiss National Science Foundation (SNSF) and the State Secretariat for Education, Research and Innovation (SERI).

 The European Union's guidelines (see here) apply to replacement measures funded by SERI.
 These essentially state that: